beurdouche/tls13-spec/draft-ietf-tls-tls13.md

   Servers MUST ignore unrecognized extensions.
 {:br }

-All versions of TLS allow extensions to optionally follow the compression_methods field as an extensions field.
-TLS 1.3 ClientHello messages always contain extensions (minimally, "supported_versions", or they will be interpreted as TLS 1.2 ClientHello messages), however TLS 1.3 servers might receive ClientHello messages without an extensions field from prior versions of TLS.
+All versions of TLS allow an extensions field to optionally follow the compression_methods field.
+TLS 1.3 ClientHello messages always contain extensions (minimally "supported_versions", otherwise they will be interpreted as TLS 1.2 ClientHello messages).
+TLS 1.3 servers however might receive ClientHello messages without an extensions field from prior versions of TLS.
 The presence of extensions can be detected by determining whether there are bytes following the compression_methods field at the end of the